The Best Questions to Ask On an Performance Review

 It can be surprising to discover that employees are not always aware of what the company is trying to do, or even their own department.
 Whether due to a gap in training, poor communication or some other reason, the overarching purpose of the company can be lost.
 You can ensure that the confusion is cleared up once you know that it exists.

 7. Can you explain how management has helped you in doing your job?
 Can you also explain how you think management has hindered your job performance?

 Employee feedback is of performance evaluation.
 The chances are that management has both helped and hindered, so it can be useful to have the employee identify both what is working, and what is not.

 8. Do you have any concerns that you would like to bring up about your department or the company?

-While the employee may have already explained any problems he or she was having in other questions, it can be useful to ask for feedback on issues directly.
+While the employee may have already explained any problems he or she was having in a previous question, it can be useful to ask for feedback on issues directly.

 Simple, Frequent Performance Reviews